 Bonus food!
 Garlic

 Garlic definitely lives up to its immune-boosting hype!
 Here’s the scoop: garlic belongs to the plant genus Allium, known for its production of organosulfur compounds.
 These compounds have been shown to enhance immune function by stimulating certain immune cell types, such as macrophages and lymphocytes.
 Studies also show that garlic may offer special protection against viral and bacterial infections of the respiratory tract.
 Other types of alliums that offer similar benefits include onions and leeks.
 I am currently obsessed with leeks!
 For a new way to eat garlic this summer, try garlic scapes, the curling tops of garlic plants that can be stir fried or turned into pesto.
 Scapes contain all the benefits of garlic, but have a milder nutty flavor.
 I hope this gives you ideas for tasty tweaks to your summertime meals.
-Even if our picnics and backyard barbecues look very different this year, here’s to a safe summer filled with flavor and good health!
+Here’s to a safe summer filled with flavor and good health!

 Ingredients